JCook22/hs-mma/README.md

 - Google Fonts - Used to import fonts.
 - Font Awesome - Used to import icons.
 - Chrome Developer Tools - Used to test site responsiveness and design features.
+- PageSpeed - Used to lighthouse test the site.

 ## Deployment

-This site was developed using [codeanywhere](https://codeanywhere.com/) and [gitpod](https://www.gitpod.io/), then committed to git and pushed to github.
+This site was developed using [codeanywhere](https://codeanywhere.com/) and [GitPod](https://www.gitpod.io/), then committed to git and pushed to [GitHub](https://github.com/).

+This site is deployed using GitPages.
+The following steps must be taken:
+1 - Locate the github repository on GitHub.
+[Here](https://github.com/JCook22/hs-mma)
+2 - Find settings from the options at the top of the screen.
+3 - Navigate down to the Pages section.
+4 - From the source drop-down box select Deploy from a branch.

 ## Credits